-The Company has received from each Independent Non-executive Director a written annual confirmation of independence pursuant to Rule 3.13 of the Listing Rules.
+The Company has received an annual written confirmation from each of the Independent Non-executive Directors of independence pursuant to Rule 3.13 of the Listing Rules.
 The Company considers that all Independent Non-executive Directors are independent pursuant to Rule 3.13 of the Listing Rules.